This page does not include the temporary changes made in legislation because of the corona pandemic!

 A person applying for the benefits must be registered as an unemployed jobseeker and renew their search for a job regularly in the manner instructed by the employment services.

-Members of an unemployment fund, such as those who are members of the KOKO unemployment fund by virtue of their membership in the Union of Professional Engineers in Finland, are entitled to earnings-related unemployment allowance.
+Members of an unemployment fund, such as those who are members of the KOKO unemployment fund by virtue of their membership in the Union of Professional Engineers in Finland, are entitled to earnings-related allowance.
 Those who are not members of an unemployment fund are entitled to unemployment allowance paid by Kela.

 Remember to register as an unemployed jobseeker with the TE Office no later than on the working day following the end of your employment.
 If you have not registered as an unemployed jobseeker, you are not eligible for unemployment security.
 The registration cannot be done retrospectively.